Huckiel7/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Add one line to this code, so that the program prints a[2] = 98, followed by a new line, advanced task 10
+Write a function that adds two numbers, advanced task 11